metno/anemoi-regional-tutorial/tutorial/training.markdown

 The options that are important for us are:
 - **hardware.num_gpus_per_node**: Set this to 8 on LUMI (as there are 8 GPU partitions per node).
 Other compute
 - **hardware.num_gpus_per_model**: This specifies model paralellism.
-When running large models on many nodes, consider increasing this. clusters might have a different value.
+When running large models on many nodes, consider increasing this.
+Clusters might have a different value.
 - **hardware.paths.data**: Base directory where datasets are stored
 - **hardware.paths.output**: Where will model checkpoints and other output data such as plots be stored
 - **hardware.files**: This names the datasets that we will use to train with.
 Use `dataset` for specifying the